 The bride and groom have picked their attire and have a sense of how everything is coming together.
 And then here is the compelling question of the day.
 What will adorn the bride’s feet at a beach wedding?
 She should probably rule out the spike heeled Jimmy Choo pumps or the Manolo Blahnik sling back sandals.
-While they are beautiful, the bride should not have to worry about slipping and falling while walking across the sand.
+While they are beautiful, the bride should not have to worry about slipping and falling while walking in her bridal footwear for a beach wedding across the sand.

 So, here are some realistic options: the bride can wear satin pumps with delicate embroidery or some crystal work; choose peep-toe flat sandals to match her dress or use a woven sandal that may suit the tropical beach setting or use a classic Mary Jane dyeing it to match her outfit.
-Flip-flops are a possibility, given the locale, but this has to be chosen with care as it can easily slide into an adolescent look.
+Flip-flops are a possibility, given the locale, but i snot common.

 Beach Setting of The Wedding